pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/bosh-errands.en.md

 1. While the BOSH CLI can tell us if the deployment is running successful it is important to have a smoke-test which can use a dedicated new instance to perform some sort of tests, probably upon the running cluster.
 Lets run it with the BOSH CLI.

-  - `bosh -e my-bosh -d zookeeper run-errand smoke-tests`
+  - `bosh -e vbox -d zookeeper run-errand smoke-tests`

   - You should see something similar to the following: